JIZZX6/stats220/README.md

  A bit spoil of my r work but I guess this is alright.
 Dang-dang-dang-----![ui](huh.png)

 <br>
-At last wish you all the best with my cuteness teammates!  👻
+At the end, wish you all the best with my cuteness teammates!  👻

  ![ababaab](your_team.png) ![gif](https://media0.giphy.com/media/RJEBGVo2mrGxsujtAE/giphy.gif)
 And next is below is my code fence👇